Felix45/garden-waste/README.md

 # SKIP HIRE PROJECT

-> A complete redesign of the “Choose Your Skip Size” page from the Garden Waste booking flow (found at https://wewantwaste.co.uk), built with React and Tailwind CSS for a clean, modern, and responsive experience.
+> A complete redesign of the “Choose Your Skip Size” page from the Garden Waste booking flow, built with React and Tailwind CSS for a clean, modern, and responsive experience.